Nepal Currency Guide

 Hotels

-Things to Consider when Exchanging Currency
+Things to Consider When Exchanging Currency

 Exchange Rate: Exchange rates change, so confirm the day’s rates in advance.
 You can check the daily rates at Nepal Rastra Bank (the central bank of Nepal).
-You can directly check the RBI website at https://www.nrb.org.np/forex.
+You can directly check the NRB website at https://www.nrb.org.np/forex.

 Fees: Your service providers may charge service fees.
 Banks typically charge less than authorized money changers or airports.